leemunroe/blog/_drafts/css.markdown

 **Most developers I know now use [Bootstrap](http://getbootstrap.com/)**.
 If a friend or startup comes to me with an app  they want design help with, usually it has been marked up with Bootstrap classes.
 Makes sense, especially if it’s their prototype or version 0.
 Bootstrap is fast and efficient.

-Most projects I work on I "own" the CSS.
-This is great, but having my own conventions, either **documented in my head, or made up on the spot, is a terrible way to manage CSS**.
+Most projects I work on I typically "own" the CSS.
+This is great, but I tend to have my own conventions, either **documented in my head, or made up on the spot, which is a terrible way to manage CSS**.
 It makes it harder for others to contribute in the future.
 Harder to maintain larger projects.
 Harder to write clean code.

 With the rise of Bootstrap, BEM, SMACCs and other frameworks and methodologies, there are common best practice recommendations when it comes to naming your elements.